Skip to Main Content

 Senior Loans Writer

-The low-interest personal loan is an under-used tool when it comes to debt consolidation.
+The low-interest personal loan is an under-used tool for debt consolidation.
 First, it converts multiple debts into one debt with one manageable monthly payment.
 Second, you don’t need an asset to borrow against.
 You leave the equity in your home or the value of your car alone with a personal loan.
 Finally, you get the cash faster with less documentation than you’d need with a home equity loan or cash-out refinance.
 That puts you on the path to a better financial foundation faster.
 A personal loan also creates payment discipline because you receive the funds in a lump sum with a fixed monthly payment.
 You can’t max out a personal loan, because you can’t re-use any of the funds as you repay it.
 And clearing out revolving debt with installment debt is a very quick way to boost your credit score.

 Pros and cons of low-interest personal loans